wedesoft/sfsim/about.markdown

 permalink: /about/
 ---

-*sfsim* (space flight simulator) is a space simulator with realistic physics and a true-to-scale Earth.
+*sfsim* is a space flight simulator with realistic physics and a true-to-scale Earth using NASA Bluemarble data.

-Current key Features:
+Current key features:

-* Realistic Physics: Simulate spaceflight and aerodynamics.
+* Realistic Physics: Simulate space flight and aerodynamics.
-* Real-Scale Earth: Navigate a true-to-scale Earth with dynamic sun position based on NASA data.
+* True-to-scale Earth: Earth model based on NASA Bluemarble data.
+* Realistic atmosphere: Atmosphere with realistic temperature and density as well as procedurally generated volumetric clouds.
+* Real celestial body positions: Position of Earth and Sun based on NASA data.

+Wishlist it on Steam to get notified when it gets released:

+<iframe src="https://store.steampowered.com/widget/3687560/" frameborder="0" width="646" height="190"></iframe>